Downsizing Your Home And Making It Profitable

 Your house could very well be worth a small fortune.
 If the time is right, there’s nothing wrong with tapping into that wealth by moving to a smaller, more affordable place.

 - Less stress.
-Because there is less cleaning, less maintenance, less furniture, less upkeep, less yard, etc. to deal with!
+Because there is less cleaning, less maintenance, less furniture, less upkeep, less yard, etc., to deal with!

 - Saving on energy, heating, cooling, and water costs.

 - More travel!
-Big houses make for a lot of work – even when you aren’t’ there!
-Leaving town means you have to worry about security systems, alarms, doors, windows, etc. With a downsize, traveling can be less of hassle when you need to leave your home for extended amounts of time.
+Big houses make for a lot of work – even when you aren’t there!
+Leaving town means you have to worry about security systems, alarms, doors, windows, etc. With a downsize, traveling can be less of a hassle when you need to leave your home for extended amounts of time.

 If you still aren’t convinced that downsizing is a good idea and can absolutely be profitable, maybe you should look at your current mortgage.
-Downsizing can help you to reduce your monthly payment by anywhere from, say, $500/month to much more!
-According to Boston College’s Center for Retirement’s research, “downsizing from a $250,000 house to one that costs $150,000 could on average increase yearly income by $3,000 and reduce annual expenses by $3,250, saving the homeowner $6,250 a year.”
-What would you do with all of those monthly savings.
+Downsizing can help you reduce your monthly payment by anywhere from, say, $500/month to much more!
+According to Boston College’s Center for Retirement’s Research, “downsizing from a $250,000 house to one that costs $150,000 could on average increase yearly income by $3,000 and reduce annual expenses by $3,250, saving the homeowner $6,250 a year.”
+What would you do with all of those monthly savings?

-Downsizing can help you to become more profitable simply by taking the savings each month and putting them toward other financial goals.
+Downsizing can help you become more profitable simply by taking the savings each month and putting them toward other financial goals.
 Car payments?
 Student loans?
 Retirement funds?
 Wedding funds?
 You name it!